Hankyu 7000 series: Interior

 Passenger accommodation consists of longitudinal seating throughout.
 Paneling inside the car is composed of a light-brown faux wood finish.

 Kyo-Train "Garaku"

-On May 22, 2018, Hankyu announced that they would be introducing a second train to their Kyo-Train lineup.
+On 22 May 2018, Hankyu announced that they would be introducing a second train to their Kyo-Train lineup.
 It would be composed of six-car set 7006.
-The train was named the "Kyo-Train Garaku" in December of that year and entered service a month after that.
+The train was named the "Kyo-Train Garaku" in December of that year and entered service on 23 March 2019.
 This set has the middle door removed on all cars, effectively making it two doors per side per car.

 Nose Electric Railway 7200 series

 As of April 2020, two four-car sets operate for Nose Electric Railway as 7200 series.